Roundhouse

 • Lower the leg back to the ground, returning to the fighting stance.

-• Spotting the Target: Turning your head first to locate the target helps maintain accuracy and balance during the kick.
+• Turning your head first to locate the target helps maintain accuracy and balance during the kick.

-• Controlled Rotation: Avoid over-rotating; the pivot should be just enough to position your body for the kick.
+• Avoid over-rotating; the pivot should be just enough to position your body for the kick.

-• Balance and Posture: Keep your core engaged and upper body upright to maintain balance.
+• Keep your core engaged and upper body upright to maintain balance.

-• Practice Slowly: Begin practicing the kick slowly to ensure proper form before increasing speed and power.
+• Begin practicing the kick slowly to ensure proper form before increasing speed and power.